If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 - Monthly time commitment: Nothing

-There really isn’t much to report regarding DYFR, which I launched last year, except that it keeps generating sales — about $2k a month — with literally 0 input on my end.
+There really isn’t much to report regarding DYFR, which I launched in 2012, except that it keeps generating sales — about $2k a month — with literally 0 input on my end.

 If you sell anything online that comes with a lot of friction… Maybe you have a 4-figure class you teach, or a software product that has a high barrier of entry (like, requiring your entire team to adopt a new workflow)… think about ways that you can establish cash flow early on through an impulse buy like an ebook.
 I credit this book to the success of my Masterclass, coaching services, and even Planscope.